“I can’t believe you’re taking the whole summer off. Teachers are so lucky. You don’t have to work all year long like the rest of us.”

 “Sorry.
 You’ve been so normal lately, I forgot your OCD.”

 I returned the five pencils she’d taken from the small vase that was set at two o’clock on the desk, at a perfect distance from the computer to avoid spilling onto it, and yet easily reachable by my right hand.
 I fought against the anxiety that suddenly swelled, reminding the small panicked animal that I imagined lived in my brain that everything was in its place, exactly where it needed to be, and moving the pencils into place again would serve no useful purpose.
-“If you were anyone but someone I’ve known since I was four years old, I’d take offense to that bit.
+“If you were anyone but someone I’ve known since I was four years old, I’d take offense to that normal bit.
 OCD people are perfectly normal.
 We have issues that we have to cope with, just like everyone else.
 Ours simply get in the way sometimes.”

 Teresita shifted away from the wall, and wandered over to the mantelpiece.
 I bit my lip against the request that she not move my things around, telling the anxiety animal that it was okay if someone else touched my possessions.
 It was even bearable if they were moved out of place.